Environment

 Purchased Goods & Services and Capital Goods

-The Equifax decarbonization strategy related to purchased goods and services will be driven by an engagement method.
-We are working to engage our key suppliers and partners to encourage their adoption of science-aligned targets and/or net-zero ambitions through education on decarbonization, advocating for their participation, and leveraging our purchasing power.
+The Equifax decarbonization strategy related to purchased goods and services and capital goods is being driven by an engagement method.
+We are working to engage our key suppliers and partners to encourage their adoption of science-aligned targets and/or net-zero ambitions through education on decarbonization, advocating for their participation and leveraging our purchasing power.

 Responsive Image